 #10 Podcast For Improving Environment – The Sustainability Agenda

 True sustainability requires participation from all sectors.
 This means the common person, retailers, government bodies, big corp, and beyond.
-This podcast offers a unique perspective by placing the spotlight on a single guest each episode.
+This podcast offers a unique perspective by spotlighting a single guest in each episode.

 During each podcast, one guest will take one question and explore it in-depth in a way that both academics, professionals, and laymen can understand.
 The interviews feature NGO leaders, sustainability researchers, those working in the sustainable business field, policymakers, and more.

-The topics range everything starting from ethical sourcing and clean mining to sustainable food sourcing and clean manufacturing, and more.
+The topics range from ethical sourcing and clean mining to sustainable food sourcing and manufacturing.

 See Related: Important Pros and Cons of Electric Vehicles